-Participants will also be asked to complete questionnaires (ODQ, Roland-Morris, COMI, numerical rating scores for leg and back pain, and a health economic assessment) with support from a health professional if needed.
-The participant completed questionnaires must be completed prior to randomisation.
+Participants will also be asked to complete a questionnaire booklet (incorporating ODQ, Roland-Morris, COMI, numerical rating scores for leg and back pain, and a health economic assessment) with support from a health professional if needed.
+The participant completed questionnaires must be completed prior to randomisation but after provision of consent.
+The ODQ collects primary outcome data for the trial so it is important that this booklet is completed accurately and hence it should be checked by sites and assistance provided in completing it if required.